Beliavsky/Fortran-Tools/README.md

 [PGPLOT](https://sites.astro.caltech.edu/~tjp/pgplot/) PGPLOT Graphics Subroutine Library is a Fortran- or C-callable, device-independent graphics package for making simple scientific graphs, by Tim Pearson.
 It is intended for making graphical images of publication quality with minimum effort on the part of the user.
 For most applications, the program can be device-independent, and the output can be directed to the appropriate device at run time.

+[PLplot](http://plplot.org/): can be used to create standard x-y plots, semi-log plots, log-log plots, contour plots, 3D surface plots, mesh plots, bar charts and pie charts.
+Multiple graphs (of the same or different sizes) may be placed on a single page, and multiple pages are allowed for those device formats that support them.
+C library with bindings to Fortran 2003 and many other languages.

 ### Indentation and Formatting
 [ajt-fortran.vim](https://github.com/robertodr/ajt-fortran.vim): port of Ajit J. Thakkar's Vim indent script